← Back

 If you’re already drowning in responsibilities, a tiny succulent or even a cute botanical print will give you the vibe without the pressure.

-Good Lighting (Not Overhead, Ever)
+#3 Good Lighting

 You know what kills a vibe fast?
 Overhead lighting.
 It’s giving interrogation room.
 If you want your self-care corner to feel like a retreat, swap out the ceiling light for something softer.